vsbron/course-nexter-2022/README.md

 # Nexter web app

+The page is about searching and buying the new home for living.

-Project created as a part of the Sass learning course.
-Built with heavy emphasis on the CSS Grid layout
+- Project created as a part of the Sass learning course.
+Built with heavy emphasis on the CSS Grid layout.

 ## Imporvements